vladimir-vovk/planes-around/README.md

   --lng LNG             Longitude in degrees
   -r RADIUS, --radius RADIUS
                         Search planes within a radius (kilometers) -n NAME, --name NAME  The name of the city or place near which you want to search
+  --heading HEADING     Filter planes by their direction in degrees in respect
+                        to the North clockwise --heading-delta HEADING_DELTA

-  --no-map              Don't show the map --on-the-ground       Show only planes on the ground --in-the-sky          Show only planes in the sky
+                        Heading plus/minus a certain number of degrees --no-map              Don't show the map --no-map-radius       Don't display radius circle on the map --on-the-ground       Show only planes on the ground --in-the-sky          Show only planes in the sky
 ```